bor0/gidti/manuscript/chapter2.md

 X> ### Exercise 11
 X>
-X> Come up with several axioms and inference rules and try to do a proof similar to the example above.
+X> Come up with several axioms and inference rules and do a proof similar to the example above.

 ### 2.3.1.
 Proofs by truth tables